artefactual/atom-docs/user-manual/import-export/csv-import.rst

 The ``uploadLimit`` column allows a user to set a default upload limit for a repository at the time of import.
 This value should be a number, representing Gigabytes.
-For more information on the use of respository upload limits in AtoM, see: :ref:`upload-limit`.
+For more information on the use of repository upload limits in AtoM, see: :ref:`upload-limit`.

 The ``types`` column relates to the institution type found in the Identity